TrailsofGold/whitepaper/docs/game_concept/treasures.md

 where:
 - $x$ is the amount PGLD available in rewards
 - $X$ is the security margin constant, set to 20% of the PGLD in rewards
-- $y$ is the number of treasure generated the previous day
+- $y$ is the number of treasures generated the previous day
-- $z$ is the number of treasure generated day before yesterday
+- $z$ is the number of treasures generated day before yesterday

 Example :
 If yesterday the game generated 300 treasures, the day before yesterday the game generated 280 treasures and there is an amount of 10000 PGLD available in rewards :